Waterproof & Breathability Guide

 Having appropriate waterproof gear is absolutely essential to allow you to make the most of your time with your horse in any weather conditions, in or out of the saddle.

-Breathability should also be a careful consideration when choosing your riding gear, faster paced work and general schooling are high exertion activities , meaning that heat and sweat build up needs to be able to escape to keep you dry and comfortable all day every day in any season.
+Breathability should also be a careful consideration when choosing your riding gear, faster paced work and general schooling are high exertion activities, meaning that heat and sweat built up needs to be able to escape to keep you dry and comfortable all day every day in any weather.

 What Do They Do?